The fascination of minimum length and minimum time

 But mathematics is built on natural numbers.
 And on axioms and sets.

 Kronecker stated: "Die ganze Zahl schuf der liebe Gott, alles Übrige ist Menschenwerk."
-Quantum gravity implies: mankind also made the integers.
-(Though to be honest, this holds for all observers, including animals and machines.)
+Instead, quantum gravity implies that mankind also made the integers.
+(Though to be honest, all observers can be said to have made them, including animals and machines.)

-Thus, mathematics only arises when the minimum length and quantum gravity are ignored.
+Thus, most mathematics only arises when the minimum length and quantum gravity are ignored and neglected.

-Mathematics is not useful for exploring the consequences of minimum length or for exploring quantum gravity.
-Mathematics is not useful at the Planck scale.
+Most mathematics, especially mathematical analysis, is not useful for exploring the consequences of minimum length or for exploring quantum gravity.
+Most mathematics is not useful at the Planck scale.

 Mathematics is only useful at low energy.
-If you explore quantum gravity using mathematics, you cannot reach the Planck scale.
+If you explore quantum gravity using mathematical analysis, you cannot reach the Planck scale.

-Because equations of motion for quantum gravity are impossible, any equation describing nature neglects quantum gravity.
+Because equations of motion for quantum gravity are impossible, any equation describing nature simply neglects quantum gravity.

-Mathematics – including sets, axioms, and numbers – arises only once physics is approximated by neglecting minimum length, i.e., by neglecting quantum gravity.
+Most of mathematics – including sets, elements, axioms, points, and numbers – arises only once physics is approximated by neglecting minimum length, i.e., by neglecting quantum gravity.

-Every equation that contains discrete or continuous quantities - thus every equation - is an approximation.
+Every equation of physics that contains discrete or continuous quantities - thus every equation of physics - is an approximation.

 Mathematics is built on physics.